What Is Paracord and What You Can Use It For

 To trace the lineage of paracord, we have to journey to the battlefields in World War II.
-The United States Military introduced a new form of cord—“paracord,” as it would be later known—to be used as the suspension lines for their parachuting expeditions.
+The United States Military introduced a new form of cord—parachute cord, as it was called back then—to be used as the suspension lines for their parachutes.

-Once paratroopers were in the field, they began to develop new uses for this paracord.
-The slender, strength-resistant rope fulfilled many functions including attaching equipment to harnesses, tying rucksacks to vehicle racks, securing camouflage nets to trees and vehicles, and being used as a pace counter to estimate ground coverage.
+Once paratroopers were in the field, they began to develop new uses for their parachute cords.
+The strong, slender rope fulfilled many functions including attaching equipment to harnesses, tying rucksacks to vehicle racks, securing camouflage nets to trees and vehicles, and being used as pace counters to estimate distance marched.

 (photo via WWII in color)

-Outside of the initial uses discovered by the military, paracord’s versatility continued to expand domestically.
+Outside of the initial uses discovered by the military, parachute cord’s versatility continued to be recognized domestically.

-In 1997, during one of the early shuttle missions (STS-82), NASA astronauts accessed the highly useful cord to repair damaged insulation on the Hubble Space Telescope.
-It could be said that over the seventy years since its inception, paracord has subtly shaped American history.
+In 1997, during one of the early shuttle missions (STS-82), NASA astronauts used parachute cord to repair damaged insulation on the Hubble Space Telescope.
+It could be said that over the seventy years since its inception, parachute cord has subtly shaped American history.